MuhammadHussain06/ai-inference-overhead-harness/README.md

   "pythonTelemetry": {
     "parsingRequestTimeMs": 0.21,
     "computationTimeMs": 1.85,
+    "dataframeConstructionTimeMs": 1.23,
+    "modelInferenceTimeMs": 0.62,
     "serializationResponseTimeMs": 0.09,
     "totalPythonExecutionTimeMs": 2.31
   }
 }
 ```

+`computationTimeMs` is the sum of `dataframeConstructionTimeMs` (building the
+single-row pandas `DataFrame` the model expects) and `modelInferenceTimeMs`
+(the `model.predict_proba` call itself) — split out to separate pandas
+overhead from actual tree-traversal cost.
+For `DISTRIBUTED_MOCK_GATEWAY`
+responses both sub-fields are `0.0`, since the mock does neither.

 `transactionId` must be a UUID, `accountId` must match `ACC-\d{4,10}` —
 both validated before reaching the AI layer; invalid requests return `400`